catalyzeio/catalyze-paas-cli/README.md

 ## Issues, Support, and Help

 For bugs with the CLI itself, please open github issues.
 For platform questions and problems, please [email Catalyze support](mailto:support@catalyze.io) (support@catalyze.io).

+The same text available from `--help` is also available online at [https://resources.catalyze.io/paas/cli/](https://resources.catalyze.io/paas/cli/).